derekyuan1000/PixelMasterX/README.md

-# Ultimate File Converter
+# PixelMasterX

-Ultimate File Converter is a desktop application built with Python and Tkinter that allows you to convert images and audio files between various formats.
-It features both single and batch file conversion modes, a modern dark theme, and a user-friendly graphical interface.
+PixelMasterX is a desktop application built with Python and Tkinter that allows you to convert files between various formats and edit images by removing backgrounds.
+It features both single and batch file conversion modes, a background removal tool, a modern dark theme, and a user-friendly graphical interface.

 ## Features
 - Convert single or multiple files at once
+- Remove backgrounds from images with a single click
 - Supports popular image formats: PNG, JPG, JPEG, GIF, BMP, WEBP, TIFF
 - Supports popular audio formats: MP3, WAV, AAC, OGG, FLAC
 - Batch conversion with automatic output folder creation
 - Remembers window size and position
-- Modern dark theme using sv-ttk
+- Modern dark theme using ttkbootstrap

 ## Requirements
 - Python 3.7+
 - [FFmpeg](https://ffmpeg.org/) (required for audio conversions)
+- Additional dependencies listed in requirements.txt

 ## Installation
 1. Clone or download this repository.